ember-learn/guides-source/guides/release/ember-inspector/installation.md

 <img src="/images/guides/ember-inspector/v4.3.4/installation-firefox-panel.png" width="680">

-#### Enable Tomster
+#### Enable Ember Favicon

-To enable the Tomster icon to show up in the URL bar whenever you are visiting a site that uses Ember visit `about:addons`.
+To enable the Ember favicon to show up in the URL bar whenever you are visiting a site that uses Ember visit `about:addons`.

 Click on `Extensions` -> `Preferences`.

 <img src="/images/guides/ember-inspector/v4.3.4/installation-firefox-preferences.png" width="680">

-Then make sure the "Display the Tomster icon when a site runs Ember.js" checkbox is checked.
+Then make sure the "Display the Ember favicon when a site runs Ember.js" checkbox is checked.

 <img src="/images/guides/ember-inspector/v4.3.4/installation-firefox-tomster-checkbox.png" width="680">